krlawrence/graph/README.md

 ### Quick Start - the latest version

-**A preview release for the second edition is not yet available - but will be soon.
-The first edition is still available at the links below**
+Preview releases for the second edition are published as HTML automatically as they are authored and can be found [here](https://krlawrence.github.io/graph/).
+It should be noted when reading this revision of the book that it is still a draft version and under significant modification, so you can expect volatile changes.

-To read the latest snapshot of the book right away in a browser (HTML format) click [here](http://kelvinlawrence.net/book/PracticalGremlin.html) or for a PDF version click [here](http://kelvinlawrence.net/book/PracticalGremlin.pdf).
-These snapshots are updated regularly.
+The first edition is still available.
+To view it in a browser (HTML format) click [here](http://kelvinlawrence.net/book/PracticalGremlin.html) or for a PDF version click [here](http://kelvinlawrence.net/book/PracticalGremlin.pdf).
+These versions are not typically updated anymore.
 You will find other formats including MOBI, EPUB and XML (Docbook) in the [releases](https://github.com/krlawrence/graph/releases)  section.
-Formal releases will be published periodically assuming there is enough new material to make it worthwhile.
-If you want to see the absolute latest updates you can always browse the AsciiDoc source files (`Practical-Gremlin.adoc` and `Section-*.adoc` files) in the /book folder.
 The PDF version is currently the "official" version.
 It has a better table of contents, page numbers, and some better formatting.

 ### LATEST NEWS
+- [Jul-17-2024] Auto-published the book via GitHub Actions as changes arrive to the 'main' branch.
 - [Sep-23-2023] Work has started on a second edition of the book!
 See the note below for more details.
 - [Sep-22-2023] Added a script to the sample-data folder for producing Cypher versions of the air-routes data.
 - [Aug-29-2022] Updated versions of the sample data and corresponding demo apps have been uploaded.